DoniuDonek/DoniuDonek/README.md

 Planned changes:
 1. switch from python-decouple to environs
+2. Tests, tests, tests!
-2. compiling with docker-compose
+3. compiling with docker-compose
-3. adding more payment options
+4. adding more payment options
-4. security changes and check before deployment
+5. security changes and check before deployment
-5. deployment on AWS (EB or EC2)
+6. deployment on AWS (EB or EC2)
 --------------------------------------------------------------
 Need to run project?
 1. Download ZIP